Château de Purnon

+Château de Purnon is a neoclassical 18th-century château located in the commune of Verrue in the department of Vienne, south of the Loire Valley in France.

+History

-Château de Purnon is a French château located in the commune of Verrue in the department of Vienne.
-The château was constructed between 1779 and for Antoine-Charles Achard, Marquis de la Haye (1737–1816) from material reclaimed from the ruins of the nearby Château de Brisay.
+The château was constructed between 1779 and 1788 or between 1772 and 1791 for Antoine-Charles Achard, Marquis de la Haye (1737–1816), Colonel in the King Louis XVI's armies between 1771 and 1785, and his wife, Marquise Beninge Modeste de la Motte-Barace (1741–?), from material reclaimed from the ruins of the nearby Château de Brisay.

+The architect has been identified as Laurent Bourgeois (1728–1808), in the 2020s, from the original drawings found in the château archives in 2021.
+In his diagnostic study of October 2020, architect Frédéric Didier wrote: "The Château de Purnon, whose architect remains a mystery, if indeed 'Bourgeois,' an architect in Tours— about whom we know nothing — who signed the elevations in 1781, was the designer and not merely the project manager."

 Constructed during the reign of Louis XVI, the château was completed just prior to the commencement of the French Revolution.
-The château is flanked by two large outbuildings featuring rare charpente in the style of Philibert de l'Orme.
-A grand allée 3 km in length traverses the Forêt de Scévolles from the north of the domain.
+The château is made of tuffeau stone and covered with ochre plaster, flanked by two large outbuildings, all featuring rare charpente (roof framework) in the style of Philibert de l'Orme.
+According to architect Frédéric Didier, it is the largest existing example of this style, still intact.
+A grand allée, constructed between 1788 and 1813, 3 km in length, traverses the Forêt de Scévolles from the north of the domain, set over 24 hectares of parkland.

-In 1893, Purnon was purchased by Daniel Jérôme Robineau de Rochequairie, Marquis de Rochequairie (1856–1919).